 From the front of this Kent lodge, you can see the coast of France, especially lovely at night with the coastal lights.

-This Kingsdown lodge can boast excellent on-site facilities including an indoor heated swimming pool, tennis court, children's play area and crazy golf.
+This Kingsdown lodge can boast excellent on-site facilities including a tennis court, children's play area and crazy golf.

 Situated between the popular historic towns of Deal and Dover, this Kingsdown lodge is ideally located for visitors who enjoy castles and keeps, or beaches and boats.